 - Live and study in a place known for its religious tolerance and multiculturalism in the Caribbean country of Trinidad and Tobago – often called the “Rainbow Country” in part due to the ethnic mix of Amerindians, Africans, Asians, Europeans and Middle Eastern Trinbagonians.

-- Connect to a local organization or non-governmental organization focused on disability services, the environment or gender and weomen’s rights by volunteering during your time in Trinidad.
+- Connect with local organizations or non-governmental organizations focused on disability services, the environment or gender and women’s rights by volunteering during your time in Trinidad.

 The University of the West Indies (UWI) offers world-class accredited academic programs.
 The campus provides modern teaching and learning centers with committed lecturers who are highly accessible to you.
-You will have a diverse learning environment with faculty and student from more than 40 countries.
-The university offers programming in business, humanities, engineering, gender studies, sciences and social sciences.
-Plus, you’ll have the opportunity to take courses such as The History of Carnival in Trinidad and other courses in the Department of Festival Studies to explore Trinidadian culture and carnival year round!
+You will experience a diverse learning environment with faculty and students from more than 40 countries.
+The university offers programming in business, humanities, engineering, gender studies, natural sciences and social sciences.
+Plus, you’ll have the opportunity to take courses such as The History of Carnival in Trinidad and other courses in the Department of Festival Studies to explore Trinidadian culture and carnival year-round!

-Trinidad and Tobago is the most southern Caribbean island, positioned off the northern edge of South America.
-St. Augustine is in Trinidad, the birthplace of soca and calypso music as well as the steel pan.
-It’s also home to the largest Caribbean carnival, which showcases the country’s creativity and talent as participants wear extravagant handmade costumes and dance in the streets for hours.
-As a BCA student you can learn about the significance of carnival through courses and activities at the university.
-You can also join in on campus activities and clubs, or volunteer in the local community, to further connect with local people.
+Trinidad and Tobago is the most southern Caribbean nation positioned off the northern edge of South America.
+The city of St. Augustine in Trinidad is the birthplace of soca and calypso music as well as the steel pan.
+It’s also home to the largest Caribbean carnival which showcases the country’s creativity and talent as participants wear extravagant handmade costumes and dance in the streets for hours.
+As a BCA student, you can learn about the significance of carnival through courses and activities at the university.
+You can also join in on campus activities and clubs, or volunteer in the local community to further connect with local people.

 Cultural Activities & Excursions

 As a native of Trinidad, your BCA St. Augustine Resident Director is the perfect cultural guide for your semester abroad.
-Through activities in St. Augustine and around Trinidad, your RD will help you get the authentic Trinidadian experience.
-You will also travel together outside of the city to connect to the cultural and ecological diversity Trinidad offers.
-Excursions vary by semester, but locations could include the Caroni Swamp, a large mangrove wetland in Trinidad and Tobago; nesting grounds for the endangered leatherback sea turtle.
+Through activities in St. Augustine and around Trinidad, your RD will help you have a Trinidadian experience and connect to the cultural and ecological diversity of the country in locations like the Caroni Swamp, a large mangrove wetland, or beaches that are the nesting grounds for the endangered leatherback sea turtle.
 The BCA signature excursion varies by semester, but may include a multi-day excursion to the autonomous island of Tobago known for its wide, sandy beaches and biodiverse tropical rainforest.

 About St. Augustine